omarabedelkader/ChatPharo/README.md

 # ChatPharo

 ChatPharo is designed to integrate AI/chat functionality into the Pharo environment.
-This plugin allows you to communicate with language models (such as OpenAI's ChatGPT) directly from Pharo.
+This plugin allows you to communicate with language models directly from Pharo.

 To install `ChatPharo` in your image you can use: